 The Governor’s Foreign Language Academies originated in 1986 with a charge from a member of the Virginia Board of Education to prepare a proposal for a “demonstration and exemplary project” in foreign language education.
-The result of that proposal was the first Governor’s French Academy executed with funding for the first year provided by federal grants.
+The result was the first Governor’s French Academy, funded by federal grants.
 After the first year, the state funded the operating costs, which were included in the general budget for the Virginia Department of Education.
-Over the next two years, Governor’s Foreign Language Academies were added in Asian Studies, German, Latin, Russian Studies, and Spanish.
+Governor’s Foreign Language Academies were added in Asian Studies, German, Latin, Russian Studies, and Spanish over the next two years.
 Presently there are Foreign Language Academies in French, German, Japanese, Latin, and Spanish.
 The state and local school divisions now share in the costs.

 The Governor’s French, German, and Spanish Academies are full-immersion experiences in using and communicating in the target language.
 Students promise to speak the foreign language 100 percent of the time and may be dismissed for deliberate or repeated use of English or another non-Academy language.
 The Latin and Japanese Academies are partial-immersion, culture and language studies programs.
 Students for all Academies are nominated by their school divisions and are selected based on the strength of their applications in a competitive statewide process.
 Schools are limited in the number of students they may nominate for each language program, ensuring that the student participants are highly motivated learners and among the top-performing students from their schools.